 Veteran diplomat Tommy Koh, who opened the exhibition on 29 November 2023, noted that Yip's art was accessible and called Yip "the people's artist".
-Koh said that the enormous work resonated with people because "it is such a monumental achievement and because the different panels remind people of the places they grew up in or have special memories for".

 (Below) Transporting recruits and military equipment to Pulau Tekong on a vessel known as a ramp-powered lighter.
+Detail from "I Paint my Singapore".
 Photo by Jimmy Yap.

 (Below right) A hilltop village in the Sembawang-Nee Soon area.
+Detail from "I Paint my Singapore".
 Photo by Jimmy Yap.